+How did the Doctor know where to

+write those words on the wall??

-How could he get a copy of the transcript??
-Where did he get all that information from!
+How could he get a copy of the

+transcript??
+Where did he get

+all that information from!

 Some things you never find out.
 And it's okay.